AmitXShukla/AmitXShukla.github.io/blogs/vim/README.md

 - **Rule #4** - small moves are performed using letter keys, for example, like hjkl, moves you one character at a time, for bigger moves, you will need to press Ctr or Shift keys. for example, << Ctrl + D >> or << Ctrl + u >> helps you moved page down or up.
-  I assume, you familiazied yourself with these words, now, let's use these words to move in VIM.
+  I assume, you familiarized yourself with these words, now, let's use these words to move in VIM.

 ` $ vi << filename >>`
 Note - vi without file name option, vi will open a new file